ihiverlet/create-sspcloud-training/formation.md

    - Notebook 2: Control flow (loops, conditionals).
    - Notebook 3: Working with files and data.

-4. **Step-by-Step Walkthroughs**: Each notebook should contain step-by-step instructions that learners can follow, starting with simple examples and building up to more complex exercises.
+4. **Step-by-Step Walkthroughs**: 👣 Each notebook should contain step-by-step instructions that learners can follow, starting with simple examples and building up to more complex exercises.
 Use markdown cells to explain what each piece of code does.

 5. **Interactive Exercises**: Include exercises at the end of each module.
 Encourage learners to modify the code, test different inputs, and debug any errors they encounter.

-6. **Visualizations and Data Exploration**: Make use of the visualization libraries to create engaging plots and graphs.
-This is especially useful when teaching data analysis, as it allows learners to immediately see the impact of their code on data.

-7. **Progressive Difficulty**: Start with basic concepts and gradually introduce more advanced topics, allowing learners to build their skills step by step.
-This scaffolding approach ensures that students aren’t overwhelmed but are constantly challenged.

-### TODO mettre le paragraphe suivant à un meilleur endroit.

-Please note you can display solutions for exercises in two ways: either by creating separate files - one for exercises and another one for solutions - or by embedding the solution directly within the course using the following snippet of code:
+You can display solutions for exercises in two ways: either by creating separate files - one for exercises and another one for solutions - or by embedding the solution directly within the course using the following snippet of code:

 ```markdown
 <details>